A Quick Takachiho Gorge and Takachiho, Japan Travel Guide

 Location: Mukoyama, Takachiho, Nishiusuki District, Miyazaki 882-1103, Japan // MAP

-Kunimigaoka Viewing Platform
+Check out the View from Kunimigaoka Viewing Platform

-If you are driving in Takachiho make sure to visit the Kunimigaoka Viewing Platform which is located just outside of the town center.
+If you are driving in Takachiho, make sure to visit the Kunimigaoka Viewing Platform which is located just outside of the town center.
 From here you can drive to the top of the platform and enjoy breathtaking views of the town from the top.
 For the best views try to visit around sunrise or sunset so you can see the clouds over the mountains and the city.

 Location: Oshikata, 大字 Takachiho, Nishiusuki District, Miyazaki 882-1102, Japan // MAP